nonlinear/blog/README.md

 ### Troubleshooting

 We're tring to fix vulnerabilities from get go, using `npm install lodash.mergewith@4.6.2 set-value@2.0.1 mixin-deep@1.3.2 lodash@4.17.12 diff@3.5.0 js-yaml@3.13.1 fstream@1.0.12 tar@2.2.2 extend@3.0.2 --save` but do try `npm audit fix` if still showing errors.

-### TODO

-- ~~config.yml~~
-- move stuff from older site
-- get processing npm things
-- move processing stuff
-- categories as a loop
-- find a variable font
-- statuses
-- RSS doesn't show private or draft
-- atext for new file
-- atext for header